russellvaughan/CV/README.md

 ## Education

 #### Makers Academy - Ronin (January 2016 to April 2016)
- A Full-Time intensive, remote, coding bootcamp.
+ A full-time intensive, remote, coding bootcamp.

 Although based in London, a big part of the reason I choose to take part remotely is I that I felt that I would have more time to work harder.
 Without the commute each day, I could spend that time in front of a computer coding.